-WPT Partner, The Ara Project, is a Costa Rican licensed zoological park and non-profit organization dedicated to the conservation of the two native macaw species of Costa Rica: the critically endangered Great Green or Buffon's Macaw (Ara ambiguus) and the Scarlet Macaw (Ara macao).
+A WPT Partner, The Ara Project, is a Costa Rican licensed zoological park and non-profit organization dedicated to the conservation of the two native macaw species of Costa Rica: the critically endangered Great Green or Buffon's Macaw (Ara ambiguus) and the Scarlet Macaw (Ara macao).

-The first step in moving the breeding centre is to build the aviary to house all our Great Green Macaws.
-The new aviary will be designed with both the comfort of the birds and the practical running of the breeding centre in mind.
-The aviary needs to be 18 x 30 metres and will be used to house initially in the region of 80 macaws.
+We are in need to fundraise for the facilities before the birds can be relocated.
+The first step in moving the breeding centre is to build the aviaries needed to house all our macaws, which will be designed with both the comfort of the birds and the practical running of the breeding centre in mind.
+The Project is also in need of constructing accommodations for staff and volunteers, and other infrastructure needed to ensure the health of the macaws.

 Learn more about our work at: www.thearaproject.org.